Skip to main content

 M10 REPLFOO

-Since we just created bank-one it won't have any roles that we can use for customers.
-So we need to create a customer role and role-binding where we can use Alice as a subject:
+Bank One doesn't yet have any roles that we can use to assign permissions.
+Therefore, we create a customer role and a role-binding where we use Alice as a subject:

 • CLI